|

 In a blender, process chopped onions, tomatoes, cumin powder, chili, garlic,

-ginger, timur, turmeric, brown sugar and chopped cilantro into a smooth paste.
+ginger, timur, turmeric, brown sugar and chopped

-Combine lamb cubes with the marinating paste and marinate for at least four
+paste and marinate for at least four hours.
+In a saucepan, heat three

-hours.
-In a saucepan, heat three tablespoons of oil, add the marinated lamb pieces
+tablespoons of oil, add the marinated lamb pieces

 together with the marinade.
-Cook covered in low heat, frequently stirring,
+Cook covered in low heat, frequently

-until the lamb is tender and all liquid has evaporated.
-The key is to ensure
+stirring, until the lamb is tender and all liquid has evaporated.
+The

-that the curry is cooked tender and completely dry at this stage.
-Reserve in a
+key is to ensure that the curry is cooked tender and completely dry at this

 In a sauté pan, heat the remaining two tablespoons of oil.
-Add dried red
+Add dried

-and brown well.
-Serve with rice pilaf or roti (flat bread). |
+curried lamb and brown well.
+Serve with rice pilaf or roti (flat bread).

 |